List of New York tornadoes

-Tornadoes in the U.S. state of New York are relatively rare, with roughly 10 tornadoes occurring every year since 1900, the year with the first ever recorded event in the state.
+Tornadoes in the U.S. state of New York are relatively rare, with roughly 31 tornadoes occurring every year since 1900, the year with the first ever recorded event in the state.

 Climatology

 New York is located on the East Coast of the United States.
-New York experiences respectable seasonality despite being situated in the immediate vicinity of a large body of water Atlantic Ocean.
-The resulting 'clashing of warm and cold air' that occurs during seasonal transition does not translate to a high annual tornado count (despite the all too popular misconception).
+New York experiences respectable seasonality despite being situated in the immediate vicinity of a large body of water, the Atlantic Ocean.
+The resulting 'clashing of warm and cold air' that occurs during seasonal transition does not translate to a high annual tornado count (despite the popular misconception).
 The vast majority of tornadoes are produced in organized thunderstorms (supercells and squall lines).
-Organized convection, requires a combination of atmospheric conditions including moisture, conditional instability, vertical wind shear and some forcing for ascent.
+Organized convection requires a combination of atmospheric conditions including moisture, conditional instability, vertical wind shear and some forcing for ascent.
 These ingredients coincide most frequently in the central United States, largely due to the influence the unique geography has on these variables.
 In New York, it is less common for these ingredients to coincide.
 Appreciable moisture and instability are rare during the cold season, but are not uncommon during the warm season in New York.
 As a result, tornadoes are most common in New York in the warm season, specifically between the months of May and September.
 Tornado events are not strictly limited to these months.
 Several notable events have occurred in "cool season" months (e.g., October 2, 2018; November 13, 2021).
 Some work suggests severe weather environments during the cold season may be occurring more often due to climate change, but this remains one of the more low confidence impacts.